npsark/rshell/README.md

 C
 ```

+At this point, *rshell* checks to see if there is an OR operator(||) in the input.
+If there is, it processes the command such that, it stops executing once it succesfully executes one of the comands separated by the OR operator.
+If there is no or operator, it treats processes the input such that, it only executes the next command is the last one was successful.

+Of course, this is only relevent for compund commands.
+Single commands simply execute and succeed or fail.

 ##Building

 To build rshell, first clone the repository to your local machine.
 Next, navigate to the folder that Makefile is in.
 Run the command make.
 This will create a bin folder in which the executable rshell will be located.